boechat107/ext-spark-notebook/Readme.md

 * SQLAlchemy and [psycopg2](http://initd.org/psycopg/) to connect to Postgres with Pandas.
 * JDBC driver for Postgres 9.4.
+* The default amount of memory for Driver is 4G.

 ## SQLAlchemy for Postgres